BDRD-Genomics/VAIW/README.md

 The views expressed in this software reflect the results of research conducted by the author and do not necessarily reflect the official policy or position of the Department of the Navy, Department of Defense, nor the United States Government.

-Kimberly Bishop-Lilly and Regina Cer are federal employees of the United States government.
 This work was prepared as part of their official duties.
 Title 17 U.S.C.
 105 provides that `copyright protection under this title is not available for any work of the United States Government.'
 Title 17 U.S.C.
 101 defines a U.S. Government work as work prepared by a military service member or employee of the U.S. Government as part of that person's official duties.